 It is true though that the corrupted elite of Pharisees wanted to take the blood of Yeshua on them, but was His blood theirs to take?
 It is true the disciples in Acts blamed the Jews for Yeshua’s death, but did they blame all Israel or they blamed the corrupted elite only?
 That was too in the satan’s plan to corrupt.

 The second thing we need to consider is whether the Jews are to be blamed for the rejection of the resurrection.
 To address this issue, we need to recall, as recorded in Acts, that thousands of thousands of Jews (many Pharisees also) believed that Yeshua was indeed the awaited prophet promised by Mosheh.
 Those who believed were added to the Way, the sect of the believers in Yeshua within Judaism (see Act 9:2, Act 19:9, Act 19:23 and Act 24:14).

 To this extremely controversial issue to many Jews and Christians, the rest of this teaching is dedicated.

 All theologians, Jewish and Christian alike, agree that Yoseph, the son of Ya’akov, is a type of the Messiah.

 Yoseph was sold to the gentiles for money, but the time came when he was elevated to the position of being the second to Pharaoh.
 In fulfillment of his own dreams, his brothers went to Egypt to bend down to him without even knowing who he was.
 Having seen that his dreams were being fulfilled, he put them in the same situation to commit the same sin they did to him, this time against the youngest brother, Benyamin.

-Only after he led them through four tests, Yoseph could forgive, because his brothers had gone through all three stages of repentance: admission of guilt, confession and behavioral change.
+Only after Yoseph led them through four tests, he could forgive, because he saw that his brothers had gone through all three stages of repentance: admission of guilt, confession and behavioral change.